 Are there limitations to the $25,000/year that your department is donating to the award?
 For example, may you use this to supplement your salary?

-in support provided by the CCTSI may be used for research supplies, project support, tuition and fees for advanced coursework, or salary support.
+The $25,000 should be used to support the research proposal, and may include such items as laboratory personnel salary, participant incentives, supplies, and small equipment.
+Ideally, it should not be used in support of the awardee’s salary.
+The $20,175 in support provided by the CCTSI may be used for research supplies, project support, tuition and fees for advanced coursework, or salary support.
 In addition, $2,000 yearly is provided for travel support.
 The use/need for all funds should be justified

-in the budget.
+in the application budget.

 How many awards are available?